Steemhunt/mint.club-v2-sdk/README.md

 ```
 ⚠️
-NOTE: This SDK is still under construction and is subjective to change any time.
+NOTE: This SDK is still under construction and is subject to change any time.

 PLEASE USE WITH CAUTION
 ```